jackthomas1430/python_challenge/python_challenge/PyBank/README.md

 ##Description

 The purpose of this project is to examine the financial records of a company.
-The Python script, "pybank_main.py" analyzes the dataset, "budget_data.csv", which contains two columns: "Date" and "Profit Losses", and calculates the following values:
+The Python script, "pybank_main.py" analyzes the dataset, "budget_data.csv", and calculates the following values:

     -Total number of months included
     -The net total amount of "Profit/Losses"
-    -The changes in "Profit/Losses" + the average change over the period -The date and amount of the great increase in profits -The date and amount of the greatest decrease in profits
+    -The changes in "Profit/Losses" + the average change over the period -The date and amount of the greatest increase in profits -The date and amount of the greatest decrease in profits

-The results are printed to the terminal and exported onto the txt file, "financial_analysis.txt", which is located in the "Resources" folder.
+The results are printed to the terminal and exported onto the txt file, "financial_analysis.txt", which is located in the "analysis" folder.

 ##File Structure

     -"python_challenge"(https://github.com/jackthomas1430/python_challenge.git): The main repo for both the PyBank and PyPoll challenges.
-The PyBank challenge folder contains the main Python script for the election results analysis, a "Resources" folder containing the dataset, and an "Anaylsis" folder with the txt file containing the results.
+The PyBank challenge folder contains the main Python script for the election results analysis, a "Resources" folder containing the dataset, and an "anaylsis" folder with the txt file containing the results.
     -"budget_data.csv": The dataset is located in the "Resources" folder.
 It contains two columns: "Date" and
       "Profit/Losses"
     -"pybank_main.py": The main Python script for the PyBank Challenge.
 Find in the "PyBank" folder inside the
       "python_challenge" repo
     -"financial_analysis.txt": The txt file with the results of the anyalsis.
-Located in the "Resources" folder inside the "PyBank" Folder
+Located in the "analysis" folder inside the "PyBank" Folder

 ##Instructions